"Kate McKinnon"

 Okay.

-And it's a middle-grade novel, which is for ages, you know, 8 to 14.
+And it's a middle grade novel, which is for ages, you know, 8 to 14.

 Harry Potter is a middle grade novel.
+Heard of it?
+Okay.

 Anyway,

-Any horse.
+Any course.

 So this, no, so I started writing this book.

 I came up with this idea with these characters like 10 years ago.
+And whenever I wasn't at SNL, I would be writing this thing.

 And then, so when I finished at SNL, finally, I had time to

 see what happens when she starts talking fast, you guys?
+No. Leave her alone.

 And so this, so the Secrets of the Purple Pearl is the second in the Millicent Quibb series.